FALL 2019 MARC ORIENTATION

 Portfolio & Comprehensive Exam Information

-The portfolio, written comprehensive exam, and oral defense option for completing your degree provides you the opportunity to showcase your work in the program; craft an argument about what this work says about you as a writer, your writing process, and your journey through the program; reflect carefully and critically on this work and journey; and use your knowledge in the program's four core competencies--history of rhetoric, composition theory, composition pedagogy, ad research methods--and your designated 'area of specialization' to respond thoughtfully and thoroughly to complex issues or scenarios.
+The portfolio, written comprehensive exam, and oral defense option for completing your degree provides you the opportunity to showcase your work in the program; craft an argument about what this work says about you as a writer, your writing process, and your journey through the program; reflect carefully and critically on this work and journey; and use your knowledge in the program's three core competencies--history of rhetoric, composition theory and research methods--and your designated 'area of specialization' to respond thoughtfully and thoroughly to complex issues or scenarios.